yiyaozzz/juliet-landing/docs/stories/story-landing-page-2.md

 ## Acceptance Criteria

-1. **AC1:** HeroSection.tsx displays full viewport height hero with headline, subheadline, CTA button, and gradient background
+1. **AC1:** HeroSection.tsx displays full viewport height hero with headline, subheadline, CTA button
 2. **AC2:** Hero section is fully responsive (mobile < 768px, tablet 768-1024px, desktop > 1024px)
 3. **AC3:** SocialProofSection.tsx displays a series of 5 testimonial cards with customer quotes, names, roles, and avatars in a row.
 This row should slowly animate left and it's infinite marquees.
 4. **AC4:** Testimonials use horizontal scroll on mobile and grid layout on desktop